OWASP/ASVS/4.0/en/0x13-V5-Input-Validation.md

 * Input validation and output encoding architecture have an agreed pipeline to prevent injection attacks.
 * Input data is strongly typed, validated, range or length checked, or at worst, sanitized or filtered.
-* Output data is encoded as per the context of the data as close to the interpreter as possible.
+* Output data is encoded or escaped as per the context of the data as close to the interpreter as possible.

 ## 5.1 Input Validation Reqirements